lnieto-m/42/README.md

 # RT

-The 42 Raytracer project
+The 42 Raytracer project.
-Project done with the Graphics Library GTK
+Project done with the Graphics Library GTK.

 ## Usage